 Another view: it is okay to charge for shipping

 Some e-commerce businesses just aren’t structured to offer free shipping.
 Maybe your products are heavy or bulky.
 Perhaps you ship a lot of products overseas.
 Transparency and good communication can keep shipping costs from sending your customers fleeing from their shopping carts.

-No one expects you to ship a mini fridge or a standing desk for free.
-Your customers in Burkina Faso and Turkmenistan know that they will have to pay for shipping from the U.S. Include a shipping cost calculator feature on your products pages, so shoppers can assess the full cost before they commit to a shopping cart.
+No one expects you to ship a mini-fridge or a standing desk for free.
+Your customers in Burkina Faso and Turkmenistan know that they will have to pay for shipping from the U.S. Include a shipping cost calculator feature on your product pages, so shoppers can assess the full cost before they commit to a shopping cart.

 The thread that runs through all of these suggestions is this: communicate with your customers early and often.
-Include a calculator to show estimated shipping costs and delivery times on product pages.
+Include a calculator to help customers calculate shipping costs and delivery times on product pages.
 Avoiding unpleasant surprises at the checkout can improve your conversion rate.